py-sherlock/sherlock/README.rst

 the exact same facility, with some extra goodies.
 It provides an easy-to-use API that resembles standard library's `threading.Lock` semantics.

-Apart from this, Sherlock gives you the flexibilty of using a backend of your choice for managing locks.
+Apart from this, Sherlock gives you the flexibility of using a backend of your choice for managing locks.

 Sherlock also makes it simple for you to extend Sherlock to use